-The Australian Institute of Personal Trainers (AIPT) is a Registered Training Organisation (RTO Code: 32363) under the Australian Skills Quality Authority (ASQA); this ensures we comply with the standards of the VET Quality Framework and Standards for Registered Training Organisations (RTOs) 2015 at all times.
+Australian Institute of Personal Trainers (AIPT) is a registered training organisation (RTO Code: 32363) under the Australian Skills Quality Authority (ASQA); this ensures we comply with the standards of the VET Quality Framework and Standards for Registered Training Organisations (RTOs) 2015 at all times.

 As an RTO, AIPT is committed to delivering fair, reasonable, and ethical dealings in all of its undertakings including: